katjawittfoth/User_Churn/README.md

 The data describes attributes, session behavior, and records of events of 600,000 unique users.
 After we have performed an EDA on the given data, we extracted various features and combined them with labels.

 ## Modeling
-We have applied various Machine Learning algorithms to predict users’ purchases.
+We applied various Machine Learning algorithms to predict users’ purchases.
 We built several models including Logistic Regression, RandomForest, Gradient Boosting, and Neural Networks.
 XGB Boost Classifier showed the best result.
 After tuning the model, we improved the initial algorithm performance and were able to achieve AUC of 0.986.

 <p align="center"> <img src="Images/exp_results.png" align="middle">
 </p>